 Back in 2011, I contracted a case of programmer’s itch.
 Before I knew it, I was scratching that metaphorical irritation like a dog with flees.
-Within a couple of months, I had birthed the first functional version of an Open-Source 3-axis CNC simulator called CAMotics (CAM-ah-ticks).
+Within a couple of months, the first functional version of an Open-Source 3-axis CNC simulator called CAMotics (CAM-ah-ticks) was birthed.
 Or rather OpenSCAM, as it was called back then.
 These days, thousands of people all over the world are using this software.
 Recently, I’ve gotten a number of concerned emails asking about the project’s longevity.
 This blog entry is an attempt to clear things up.

-To get right to the point, the answer to the big question, and title of this post, is a resounding yes.
-CAMotics is alive and well.
+To get right to the point, CAMotics is alive and well.
 I love this project and will continue to develop it, fix bugs and add new features as long as I am able.
 Still, it’s been nearly a year since the last version was released.
 Clearly, I have some explaining to do.
 The short answer is that I’ve been working on an important complementary project.
 But before getting into that, allow me to provide some context so that you understand a bit more about who I am, where I am coming from and my vision for the future of this software.

 I’ve enjoyed writing software since I was a little kid sitting in the living room in front of the family TV in my underwear entering machine code listings from Byte magazine into a Commodore 64 to make programs like Eliza come alive.
 I stuck with it through my teenage years, went on to study computer science and eventually made programming my profession.
 In the time since those days, I’ve developed numerous Open-Source projects most of which were extremely interesting to me but not very interesting to anyone else.
 Then one day I stumbled upon the idea to create a CNC simulator.